JustOdaya/AceBotReports/.github/ISSUE_TEMPLATE/bugs-and-issues.md

 Describe in detail what is happening and what isn't supposed to happen.

 ### What are steps to reproduce this issue?
-Give us steps on how to reproduce this bug. i.e.
-- Use this command
-- Press this button
-- Bad thing happened.

 ### If applicable, what is your server's id?
 You can get this by right clicking or tapping and holding on your server's icon.